judycodes/increadible/readme.md

 ### [ incREADible Manual ]

 #### _Enjoyed_
-- Being inspired by my peers' progress and work
+- Being inspired by and supporting my peers' progress
-- When the parts of the application runs and works as expected
+- Resolving unexpected bugs like delayed updates of the goal component and toggling of components
 - Implementing more exceptions
 - Learning new fact tidbits about different topics while discussing this project with my peers and throughout the development of this application